 In order to support the development and growth of the diverse and excellent faculty research in the College of Social and Behavioral Sciences, the Dean’s Research Council offers two categories of grants to support research each year.
 SBS has a strong commitment to a range of social science research approaches, including, but not limited to, basic, applied, and community-engaged research.

 A strong preference is given to generating a new research project or a new direction within an existing project.
 Priority in most cases is given to those projects that are likely to lead to external foundation or government funding; however, SBS also supports high-quality, meritorious research for which opportunities for extramural funding are limited.

 All ranks of tenure track faculty and lecturers whose major responsibilities include research are eligible to apply to both categories.
-The fall deadline is on October 15, 2014 and the Spring deadline is March 11, 2014.
-For any questions about these grants, please contact Jennifer Lundquist, Associate Dean for Faculty Development.
+The fall deadline is on October 14, 2016 and the Spring deadline is March 10, 2017.
+For any questions about these grants, please contact Jennifer Lundquist, Associate Dean for Research and Faculty Development.